 This one is for the Road Trippers.
 You are probably already going to bring some movies for the car ride.
 Be sure to bring a few Disney movies with you!

 Not only will it bring a little Disney magic to your road trip, but your kids will be better prepared to meet some of the Disney Characters.

 Having a little Disney education will also help them enjoy some of the rides a little more on your magical vacation.

 You are about to do a LOT of walking.
 More walking than you can imagine.
 So, be sure to wear really comfortable shoes.

-It’s nice to have 2 different pairs of shoes with you so that if one gets soaked in the rain, you have a backup.
+It’s nice to have 2 different pairs of shoes with you so that if one gets soaked in the rain or on one of the water rides, you have a backup.
 Or if one pair starts to give you a blister, you can switch to the other pair.